Online Tution » Important Question » Part of a Plant

 Food, medicine, shelter, and the oxygen humans need to breathe are all provided by plants.
 In fact, plants are the source of everything we eat, whether directly or indirectly.
 Plants are essential for the survival of both herbivores and omnivores.
 Even carnivores rely on plants since they frequently feed on plant-eating animals.
 Many animals rely on plants for refuge and habitat.
 Plants are also necessary for our precious soil.
 When plants die, they decompose, providing nutrient-rich topsoil that aids seed germination and growth into seedlings.
 Plants also help to reduce erosion by holding soil in place with their roots.
 Photosynthesis is the process through which plants absorb carbon dioxide from the environment and release oxygen for us to breathe.

-Parts of a Plants Drawing Diagram on Chart
+Parts of a Plant Drawing

 Their physical structure, like that of humans, is made up of several components.
 Each of the components serves a distinct purpose.
 A plant would not be able to live without such components.